 The number of blue and yellow and red T-shirts, bags and other paraphernalia in evidence during the last election was staggering.
 In any event, perhaps this section may need revisiting in more modern times.

-As a supplement to the general law of defamation, section 17 states that it is an illegal practice “before or during an election, for the purpose of effecting the return of any candidate at the election makes or publishes any false statement of fact in relation to the personal character or conduct of the candidate … unless he can show that he had reasonable grounds for believing, and did believe, the statement to be true”.
+As a supplement to the general law of defamation, section 17 states that it is an illegal practice “before or during an election, for the purpose of effecting the return of any candidate at the election [if anyone] makes or publishes any false statement of fact in relation to the personal character or conduct of the candidate … unless he can show that he had reasonable grounds for believing, and did believe, the statement to be true”.

 Now anyone who has ever been remotely near to an open-air political meeting must surely be agog at this.
 The scurrilous personal attacks which form a part of our political landscape and which Barbadians seem to love must on a nightly basis infringe this particular provision, yet no one including the Electoral and Boundaries Commission seems to remember its existence.